 A similar structure exists with J (James Frecheville) in Animal Kingdom.
 The story centers around his emotional descent as we experience every gut-wrenching moment along with him.
 But it is through Det.
 Leckie (Guy Pearce), not J, that we witness a character pursuing a course of action against the disturbed Andrew ‘Pope’ Cody (Ben Mendelsohn).
-Joshua still has his resolved tested at the moment of crisis–as all Main Characters should–but when it comes to resolving the initial problem put into place by Pope’s return, it is 100% Leckie’s responsibility from beginning to end.
+Joshua still has his resolve tested at the moment of crisis—as all Main Characters should—but when it comes to resolving the initial problem put into action by Pope’s return, it is 100% Leckie’s responsibility from beginning to end.

-This is why one would never refer to J as a ‘Hero’.
-Laughable at best to consider calling him this when one takes into account the final outcome and the sophistication with which the rest of the story was told.
-‘Tragic Hero’ would be the term that would be bantered about in film school discussions, but this would only serve to muddle the conversation and inspire an attitude that all story theory is subjective.
+This is why one would never call J as a ‘Hero’.
+Laughable at best to consider calling him this when one takes into account the final outcome and the sophistication with the rest of the story.
+‘Tragic Hero’ would be the term bantered about in film school classrooms, but this would only serve to muddle the conversation and inspire an attitude that all story theory is subjective.
 A result that would be both defeatist and non-productive.

 Save the term Hero for the character who pursues the story goal and is the character with which we the audience empathize most with; the character we the Audience are in the story.
-This approach makes the most sense and clarifies the nagging notions that something isn’t quite right about calling a character a “Hero.”
+This approach makes the most sense and clarifies the nagging notions that something isn’t right about calling a character a “Hero.”
 Killing off the qualifiers should be job one for those interested in authentic and meaningful storytelling.

 Advanced Story Theory for This Article

 This concept of splitting the Hero into equal parts Main Character and Protagonist was ‘discovered’ (rather uncovered) by the Dramatica theory of story in the mid-90s of the previous century.
 The concept is so revolutionary and obvious once grokked that it becomes the gateway drug into learning more about the theory.
 If this structure paradigm was insightful enough to point out this elegant feature of stories, then surely it must have more to say about what is going on within a story.